weaveworks/weave-gitops-private/docs/adrs/0016-create-enterprise-version-of-tf-controller.md

 ## Status

-Proposed
+Accepted

 ## Context

   - TF-Controller is [an open-source project](https://github.com/weaveworks/tf-controller) that is maintained by a team of Weaveworks engineers and external contributors.
   - Customers are requesting features that should be paid features of TF-Controller, for example [interlock #238](https://github.com/weaveworks/weave-gitops-interlock/issues/238).
   - There is confusion over the boundary of work for the open-source version of TF-Controller and its integration as part of our product engineering work.
+  - The decision to make some features closed-sourced is an experiment worth trying, with the ultimate goal of opening up the Terraform UI in Weave GitOps OSS by offering additional value in the enterprise version.
+This can be reviewed in the future.

 ## Decisions

-  - The team will create an "Enterprise" version of TF-Controller that includes all of the features of the open-source version, as well as additional features developed by our product engineering team (Denim).
+  - The team will develop an Enterprise version of TF-Controller that includes all features of the open-source version and additional features developed by product engineering teams.
-  - The Enterprise version will be built on top of the open-source version and integrated into our WGE system as part of the product engineering work.
+  - The Enterprise version will be built on top of the open-source version and integrated into the WGE system as part of the product engineering work.
-    - TF-controller Enterprise will be built on top of TF-controller OSS's code base.
-    - TF-controller Enterprise should be progressive and driven by Weaveworks business context.
-For example, the need to separate it as an enterprise repo stemmed from an enterprise feature request.
-    - Licensing is not a problem because TF-controller OSS is MPL 2.0.
+  - The Enterprise version will include a container image that will be published and made available for customers to deploy and a Helm chart for deployment in Kubernetes environments.
+  - The Enterprise version of TF-controller will not be open-sourced and will use the same license as Weave GitOps Enterprise.

 ## Consequences

   - Creating the Enterprise version of TF-Controller will require additional development and testing efforts.
-  - It may be necessary to maintain both the open-source and Enterprise versions of TF-Controller.
+  - It is necessary to maintain both the open-source and Enterprise versions of TF-Controller.
     - Maintain the open-source version of TF-controller, following processes similar to those used by the Flux project.
     - Develop and maintain the Enterprise version of TF-controller, as one of the focuses of our product engineering team (Denim).
     - Integrate the Enterprise version into WGE as part of the product engineering work.